 Reverse mortgages can be useful tools for some senior homeowners but won’t make sense for everyone.
 Put another way, everybody has their own unique set of circumstances.
 Like any financial decision, it’s important to research the pros and cons thoroughly before making any commitments.

-Whether you plan to move or stay put, don’t hesitate to reach out to a realtor with the Seniors Real Estate Specialist (SRES) designation, financial advisor, or a trusted family member or friend who may be able to provide some helpful advice.
+Independent living is important to most seniors, whether they plan to move out of their current home or stay put.
+Don’t hesitate to reach out to a realtor with the Seniors Real Estate Specialist (SRES) designation, financial advisor, or a trusted family member or friend who may be able to provide some helpful advice.
 And there are government agencies designed to serve seniors.
 These agencies can assist with housing, medical, transportation, etc. questions and in some cases, may also be able to provide financial assistance.
 Once you’ve done your research, factor in your specific set of circumstances and make the housing decision that’s best for you and your family.

 The author, Rick Sheppard, is a licensed real estate broker with RE/MAX Achievers, Inc in Pennsylvania and a 32+ year veteran of the real estate trenches.
 He knows a lot because he’s seen a lot.
 If you have any questions about this or any real estate related topic, feel free to contact Rick at [email protected] and he’ll do his best to answer your questions.